I'm Roger Hedgecock in for Rush today and tomorrow.

 They finessed me on this, Roger.

-I I think that the uh that the administration should investigate it, sent the president a letter to that effect, and if he finds that the Bureau of Prison put him back in, knowing uh uh that he was going into a general population with lots of criminal aliens, I think that the uh the head of the Bureau of Prisons ought to resign.
+And if he finds that the Bureau of Prison put him back in, knowing that he was going into a general population with lots of criminal aliens, I think that the head of the Bureau of Prisons ought to resign.

-Now you've also asked the President about a pardon for these two uh Border Patrol agents.
+Now, you've also asked the president about a pardon for these two Border Patrol agents.

 Are we getting anywhere on that?

-Well, we've got seventy-seven uh uh members of Congress who have co-sponsored this, and uh, and of course this is intended to put uh pressure on the administration, but also I think we've got a chance, especially with this uh this beating that's taken place to get lots more members on board.
+But also, I think we've got a chance, especially with this beating that's taken place, to get lots more members on board.

-I'd like to get two hundred members uh to co-sponsor this, and maybe we can get it up for a vote.
+I'd like to get 200 members to co-sponsor this, and maybe we can get it up for a vote.

-And according to our lawyers on Capitol Hill, the there is still a there's a legal question uh which may allow Congress to to give a pardon in the same way that a president gives a pardon.
+And according to our lawyers on Capitol Hill, there's a legal question which may allow Congress to give a pardon in the same way that a president gives a pardon.

-Now uh uh Congressman also now we we've we've got the situation where it isn't just these two border patrol agents.
+Now, Congressman, also, now we've got the situation where it isn't just these two Border Patrol agents.

-We're not told how many, we're not told who the border patrol agent is, we're not told who the one person arrested was.
+We're not told who the one person arrested was.

 We're not told what happened to the four illegals in the van.

-We're not told how many how many, if any anybody was in the van.
+We're not told how many, if anybody was in the van.

-Uh the the a whole uh shroud of silence has come down over this incident, which happened yesterday at the San Diego border.
+A whole shroud of silence has come down over this incident, which happened yesterday at the San Diego border.

-You know, I I don't have the details on that, Roger, but I would say if if you use the uh if you use the uh uh the standard that this U.S. attorney had in Texas, where he said if you're going the other way, uh you can't uh the border patrol can't shoot.
+You know, I don't have the details on that, Roger, but I would say if you use the standard that this U.S. attorney had in Texas, where he said, if you're going the other way, the Border Patrol can't shoot.

-Then if if the van simply uh tried to run over the border patrol agent and was going the other direction, uh he may try to bring them up on charges.
+And if the van simply tried to run over the Border Patrol agent and was going the other direction, he may try to bring them up on charges.

-I mean, that the standard that he set for Ramos and Compion is a standard I've never seen under the UCMJ for for uh soldiers or marines.
+I mean, the standard that he set for Ramos and Campion is a standard I've never seen under the UCMJ for soldiers or Marines.

-But if you use that standard that uh that once if the person's not coming straight at you, you can't shoot, uh, then perhaps there'll be charges out of this case.
+But if you use that standard, if the person's not coming straight at you, you can't shoot, then perhaps there will be charges out of this case.

-All right, Duncan Hunter, thanks for being with us, Jerome Corsi as well, and we'll continue to uh follow and thank you, uh Mr. Corsey for following this case for World Net Daily.
+All right, Duncan Hunter, thanks for being with us, Jerome Corsi as well, and we'll continue to follow.

-I'm Roger Hedgecock back with more in your calls after this.
+I'm Roger Hedgecock, back with more and your calls after this.

-Roger Hedgecock in for Rush Limbaugh today and tomorrow, and we look forward to talking with you tomorrow on these and other topics, uh, but this uh case of the two border patrol agents and the other cases brought by Johnny Sutton, the U.S. attorney uh down in El Paso and trying to get after law enforcement and to immunize and reward those people breaking into our country and bringing in drugs.
+But this case of the two Border Patrol agents and the other cases brought by Johnny Sutton, the U.S. Attorney down in El Paso, and trying to get after law enforcement and to immunize and reward those people breaking into our country and bringing in drugs.

 You've heard a lot of talk about some of these border issues.

-We're gonna be broadcasting there to say to the Bush administration look, if we're gonna have a dialogue about what to do about twenty million people illegally in our country, what to do about labor needs, what to do about opportunity, what to do about legal immigration, we can have all that dialogue, but we can't have it when it's demonstrably true that the Bush administration in effect leaves our border open.
+We're going to be broadcasting there to say to the Bush administration: look, if we're going to have a dialogue about what to do about 20 million people illegally in our country, what to do about labor needs, what to do about opportunity, what to do about legal immigration, we can have all that dialogue, but we can't have it when it's demonstrably true that the Bush administration, in effect, leaves our border open.

 This is not a secure border, and a secure border is absolutely necessary to any kind of dialogue about how to solve the overall immigration issue and to get us back into being a nation of laws.